VladimirKalachikhin/gpsdPROXY/README.md

 ![collision model](screenshots/s1.jpeg)<br>
  Object `{"class":"ALARM","alarms":{"collisions":[]}}` contains a list of mmsi and position of vessels that have a risk of collision.
 The [GaladrielMap](https://github.com/VladimirKalachikhin/Galadriel-map) highlights such vessels on the map and indicates the direction to them on self cursor.

+## Compatibility
+Linux, PHP < 8.
+The cretinous decisions made at PHP 8 do not allow the **gpsdPROXY** to work at PHP 8, and I do not want to follow these decisions.

 ## Configure
 See _params.php_